nepyope/Stable-Giffusion/README.md

-Hi Lucas, hi Triggerhappygandhi (god damn it) thank you for your interest in this.
+Hi Lucas, hi Triggerhappygandhi.
+Thank you for your interest in this.
 So the idea is just to turn videos from [WebVid10M](https://m-bain.github.io/webvid-dataset/) into image grids, and train SD to generate those.
 I have been working with an .ipynb file for my project, which i uploaded here.
 For training, I am using the [Stable Tuner](https://github.com/devilismyfriend/StableTuner) library: this is me giving up on trying to install xformers on ubuntu.